Thursday, March 11, 2010

 The Greening of Cars

 Today all car manufacturers are desperately (and expensively) trying to produce a so called green car.
-Most of this is driven by the California State legislation that is trying to move all cars to zero emissions.
+Most of this is driven by the

 So today you can buy the first hydrogen fuel cell car the Honda FCX Clarity.
 This technology works something like this – the fuel cell converts hydrogen to electricity and water.
 The water goes out the tailpipe and the electricity powers a motor that drives the front wheels, to do this you go to the petrol station and fill up like a normal car, if you can find one that has a hydrogen pump.
 Easy but one of the most energy heavy things you can do ie produce hydrogen, hydrogen is always attached to some other element – e.g. H2O water – and takes a very complicated and expensive plant to do the separating and a huge amount of electricity power it.
 So until the technology becomes more advanced, the methods easier and electricity comes entirely from alternative generating methods it will take a lot of fossil fuels to produce hydrogen to produce a zero emissions car, so it’s a question of semantics really because somewhere down the line it’s polluting - a lot.